Ivane212/Walk-With-Tyson/README.md

 [Back to top](<#content>)
 # Technologies Used

-* HTML: Used as the standard markup language for creating the project.
+* [HTML](https://en.wikipedia.org/wiki/HTML) : Used as the standard markup language for creating the project.
-* CSS: Used to style and layout HTML elements on the website.
+* [CSS](https://en.wikipedia.org/wiki/CSS): Used to style and layout HTML elements on the website.
-* VSCode: Used to create the codes
+* [VSCode](https://code.visualstudio.com/): Used to create the codes
-* Google Fonts: Used to import font for the project.
+* [Google Fonts](https://fonts.google.com/): Used to import font for the project.
-* Font Awesome: Used to import different icons for the project.
+* [Font Awesome](https://fontawesome.com/): Used to import different icons for the project.
-* Favicon: Used to create and impoert personal favicon for the webiste.
+* [Favicon](https://favicon.io/): Used to create and impoert personal favicon for the webiste.
-* Photo optimizer: Used to optimize photos.
+* [Optimizilla](https://imagecompressor.com/): Used to optimize photos.
-* Image Resizer: Used to resize photos.
+* [Image Resizer](https://imageresizer.com/): Used to resize photos.

 ### Git